kharchenkolab/scLiTr/README.md

 generation regarding cells' multipotency.

-clone2vec builds representation of clones in exact same way with popular word embedding algorithm — word2vec — via construction two-layers fully connected neural network (specifically it uses Skip-Gram architecture) that aims to predict neighbour cells clonal labellings by clonal label of cells.
+clone2vec builds representation of clones in exact same way with popular word embedding algorithm — word2vec — via construction two-layers fully connected neural network (it uses Skip-Gram architecture) that aims to predict neighbour cells clonal labellings by clonal label of cells.
 As a result, clones that exist in similar context in gene expression space will have similar weights in this neural network, and these weights will be used as embedding for further analysis.